Legendary Stardust Cowboy: Later career

 Odam was invited to appear on other programs but these were canceled because of a musicians' strike that halted live television performances.
 By the time the strike was over, his 15 minutes of fame had lapsed.
 Historian Rob Weiner of Texas Tech University considers Odam's musical career "a product of desperation," a result of the adage that "there is nothing to do in Lubbock".
 "Paralyzed" went on to be featured on several Doctor Demento compilations, and it often appears prominently in lists of the worst recordings ever made.

 Odam has continued recording intermittently since "Paralyzed" and released several albums and singles.
 "I Took a Trip on a Gemini Spaceship"—an LSD-tinged satire of "I Thought About You"—was covered by longtime fan David Bowie on his Heathen album.
 Odam, who was largely oblivious to Bowie's fandom of his work, returned the compliment by recording his version of "Space Oddity".
 Bowie himself said that the term "stardust" in "Ziggy Stardust" is taken from The Legendary Stardust Cowboy.

-On a live online chatroom in his own ISP, BowieNet, Bowie was asked where he had discovered the Legendary Stardust Cowboy, to which he replied: "When I first joined Mercury Records in the late 60s, he was one of the only other artists they had.
+On a live online chatroom in his own Internet service provider, BowieNet, Bowie was asked where he had discovered the Legendary Stardust Cowboy, to which he replied: "When I first joined Mercury Records in the late 60s, he was one of the only other artists they had.
 And they gave me his entire catalogue, which at the time was three singles.
 I immediately fell in love with his music.
 Well actually, the IDEA of his music.
 As the music itself wasn't too recognizable as being such."
 Bowie has often mentioned his love for Odam's music.

 A documentary of Odam's career, entitled Cotton Pickin’ Smash!
 The Story of the Legendary Stardust Cowboy, was prepared during the late 1980s.
 It remains unreleased commercially but is occasionally viewed non-commercially.